AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Upload Medias/Overview.md

     -   For a video \(or audio\) that does not need to be transcoded, you can play it after you receive the [FileUploadComplete](/intl.en-US/Developer Guide/Event notification/Events/FileUploadComplete.md) event notification.
 You can call the [GetPlayInfo](/intl.en-US/API Reference/Video playback/GetPlayInfo.md) operation to obtain the playback URL.
     -   For a transcoded video, you can play it after you receive the [StreamTranscodeComplete](/intl.en-US/Developer Guide/Event notification/Events/StreamTranscodeComplete.md) event notification.
 To ensure that streams in all definitions can be obtained, we recommend that you play the video after you receive the [TranscodeComplete](/intl.en-US/Developer Guide/Event notification/Events/TranscodeComplete.md) event notification.
     You can also use the No Transcoding template to upload videos so that they are not transcoded.
-After you receive the [FileUploadComplete](/intl.en-US/Developer Guide/Event notification/Events/FileUploadComplete.md) event notification, you can call the [SubmitTranscodeJobs](/intl.en-US/API Reference/Media processing/Initiate Process/SubmitTranscodeJobs.md), [SubmitSnapshotJob](/intl.en-US/API Reference/Media processing/Initiate Process/SubmitSnapshotJob.md) operation to process the uploaded videos.
+After you receive the [FileUploadComplete](/intl.en-US/Developer Guide/Event notification/Events/FileUploadComplete.md) event notification, you can call the [SubmitTranscodeJobs](/intl.en-US/API Reference/Media processing/Initiate Process/SubmitTranscodeJobs.md), [SubmitSnapshotJob](/intl.en-US/API Reference/Media processing/Initiate Process/SubmitSnapshotJob.md), or [SubmitAIMediaAuditJob]() operation to process the uploaded videos.